Putting Disabled Children In The Picture

 What about children with hidden impairments?

 We do want to ensure that children with hidden impairments are included in early years books.
 The stories themselves are important here.
 Our story workshops have attempted to address this with, for example, one set of workshops had a strong leaning towards autism.
-In some situations it might be possible to show the child’s environment in a way that conveys something about the child.
-You can see some images including children with autism in our image bank [the pelican crossing and the boy flicking paper].
+In some situations it might be possible to show the child?s environment in a way that conveys something about the child.

 Disability has lagged behind race and gender in its fight for equality despite an emerging legal framework.
 Disabled children are still not considered part of our diversity.
 Scope has highlighted the issues of disablism with its Time to Get Equal campaign.